 IN THIS ARTICLE

-Preventive measures depend upon the type of rash.
+Risk factors and preventive measures to avoid a problem depend upon the type of rash.

-Avoid offending or irritating agents like harsh soaps and cleansers if you have contact dermatitis.
+Avoid offending or irritating agents like harsh soaps and cleansers if one has contact dermatitis.
 Patch testing with special allergens should be done if there is suspicion for topical allergies.
 Keep the affected area moist with cream/ointment or emollients.